 On Campus Services - Mountwest currently partners with Imagine Counseling Services, located in Huntington, WV, to offer Counseling Services to our students.
-The hours of operation for counseling are Wednesday 9am-2pm and Thursday 12pm to 5pm.
+The hours of operation for counseling are Mondays from 9am-2pm, and Wednesdays from 12pm-5pm.
 For more information, or to schedule an appointment, please contact counseling@mctc.edu.